 1. Tear a square sheet into two strips

 2. Put the strip into the washing machine

 4. Choose the wash cycle (Tru Earth strips will dissolve in both hot and cold water).

-The strips dissolve easily in water.
+The strips dissolve easily in water, whether cold or hot.
 You can use Tru Earth Eco Strips in all washing machines, including HE ones.